 Zero Grazing is a feeding technique whereby cows are kept in a shed and are brought cultivated fodder and harvested rainwater.
 Milk yields can be greatly improved with this combination of better quality food, clean water, energy conservation (no foraging) and minimal disease risk.

-Cross-bred cows (e.g. Boran + Ayreshire, Sahiwal + Friesian) combine the hardiness of local breeds with the higher yields associated with breeds like Friesian and Ayreshire.
+Cross-bred cows (e.g. Sahiwal/Ayreshire, Sahiwal/Friesian, Sahiwal/Jersey) combine the hardiness of local breeds with the higher yields associated with breeds like Friesian and Ayreshire.

-On our farm we have cows of various different cross-breeds and we continue to investigate different breed mixes to determine the most suitable ones for the area.
+On our farm we have cows of various different cross-breeds and we continue to investigate different breed mixes to determine the most suitable ones.

-All feed for the cows must be grown / produced onsite; though common elsewhere, supplementing grass/silage/hay with a lot of nutrient-rich concentrates (e.g. grains) is not sustainable in Kenya because of cost, availability and quality issues.
+All feed for the cows must be grown / produced onsite; though common elsewhere, supplementing grass/silage/hay with a lot of nutrient-rich concentrates (e.g. grains) to meet protien requirements is not sustainable in Kenya because of cost, availability and quality issues.

-On our farm we grow various grass types to determine both their suitability for the climate and how they affect milk yields in cows of different breeds.
+On our farm we grow various grass types (e.g. lucerne, desmodium, sorghum) to determine their hardiness, nutritiousness & how they affect milk yields in cows of different breeds.
+We also provide farmers with napier grass nodes & sweet potato vines to supplement the forage crops.

 The traditional approach to leaving cows forage for food and water means that the dry season is extremely problematic for dairy farmers, with milk yields almost non-existent.
 Preserving food for cows is thus vital to ensure stability in milk production.